 Take the time to find entertainment to kick off your meeting with a bang and get your attendees excited and engaged.
 Due to the virtual fatigue that takes place, you may want to consider planning virtual entertainment mid-way through the meeting as well.

 We offer multiple breaks at in-person events, so again virtual events should offer the same.
-Maybe consider providing a virtual lunch for your attendees with a provided code for a meal delivery service, a mid-day fitness break where you invite someone to lead a virtual group stretch or yoga session to get the blood flowing.
+Maybe consider providing a virtual lunch for your attendees with a provided code for a meal delivery service.

 Icebreakers